 Choose a Jewelry Box With a Soft Lining

-There are a lot of hard plastic and wooden jewelry organizers out there, but for fine jewelry, I would recommend finding something that has a soft fabric lining.
+There are a lot of hard plastic and wooden jewelry organizers out there, but for fine jewelry, find something that has a soft fabric lining.
 This way if you drop your jewelry in quickly at the end of the day, you won't risk damaging your gemstones or metal.

 03 of 07